scottthesecond/capture-scripts/README.md

 ### Stream not visible on viewing machine
 - Verify network connectivity between machines
-- Check firewall settings (UDP port 1234)
+- Check firewall settings (TCP port 1234, or your configured `STREAM_PORT`)
-- Ensure `STREAM_DEST` IP address matches the viewing machine
+- Ensure `SENDER_IP` is set correctly in `receive.sh` (or provided as argument)
+- Verify `capture.sh` is running and waiting for connections
-- Verify `receive.sh` is running on the viewing machine
+- Verify `receive.sh` is running and connecting to the correct IP/port
+- Try connecting with: `ffplay tcp://<sender_ip>:1234` to test directly

 ### NAS share not accessible
 - Verify the share is mounted at `/mnt/<share_name>/`